ar8372/CreativeCaptions.ai-Language-model-that-can-create-creative-captions/README.md

 For the 1st step, I am using Encoder-Decoder type model(pretrained model from hugging face).

-For the 2nd step, I have used  HuggingFace Library for GPT-2 Model.
+For the 2nd step, I have used fine-tuned GPT-2 Model from Hugging face.
-In this step our model tries to change a sentence in a humorous/creative way given any input word or words it has never seen before.
+In this step our model tries to change a sentence in a humorous/creative text given any input word or words it has never seen before.
 For this task , I took two datasets (short jokes from reddit + movie title puns).
 For the Jokes in our dataset we took only those which were question,answer types and started with Why,When,How,etc. Then processed all the data in this format
 <|soq|> question <|sep|> answer <|endoftext|>